 Fast-Forward Until Now

 The unpleasantness has worn off now that my body has adapted and I feel better, I can run further without having to carry gels or gu, and I wake up feeling well-rested, which never used to happen.
 The first time I ever heard about the keto diet was while researching treatments for epilepsy.
 Lauren had adopted a one-eared cat (which I named Van Gogh for obvious reasons) that suffered from occasional seizures.
 Switching her to a grain-free, low carb diet helped tremendously.
 The more I read about keto and its benefits the more I wanted to give keto a try, and now I feel the best I’ve ever felt.

 Like I said above, I was once an overweight junk food lover, who only participated in one sport…beer pong.
 When I graduated college I weighed around 220 lbs, and when I got married the following November I was around 140 lbs.
 Not all that weight loss can be attributed to keto, I’ve tried p90x and the corresponding diet plan, vegetarianism, paleo, the “fast metabolism diet” and probably plenty other’s for 5-7 days at a time, but none have been as fulfilling and rewarding as keto.
 Let me know your keto success stories in the comments below and good luck to those just beginning your journey.

 Check out these other resources to read more about the awesome benefits of nutritional ketosis:

-- Heat a well seasoned cast iron skillet over low heat.
-Sprinkle a heaping teaspoon of parmesan into a circle and sprinkle with seasoning.
+- Heat a well-seasoned cast-iron skillet over low heat.
+Sprinkle a tablespoon of parmesan into a circle and sprinkle with seasoning.

 - Cook about 2 minutes then flip with a spatula and cook another 30 seconds.
 Dry on a cooling rack until crisp.
-Repeat until you have your desired about of chips.
+Repeat with remaining cheese.